-This is an absolute fantastic nutritional label as there are no carbs and just a minuscule amount of fat.
-The great majority of the calories will come from the 9 grams of protein!
-Very rarely do you come across a liquid that is going to be heavy in protein and not in carbs.
+This is an absolutely fantastic nutritional label, as there are no carbs and just a minuscule amount of fat.
+Most of the calories will come from the 9 grams of protein!
+Very rarely do you come across a liquid that will be heavy in protein and not carbs.

-In addition to the great nutritional label, chicken bone broth has a ton of great benefits as well.
-According to healthline.com, chicken bone broth contains a bunch of important minerals and vitamins.
+In addition to the tremendous nutritional label, chicken bone broth has a ton of great benefits as well.
+According to healthline.com, chicken bone broth contains many important minerals and vitamins.

 Aside from the small amount of sodium (4% of recommended daily value), there is almost no reason to not consume bone broth.

 Costco Chicken Bone Broth Review

 Product Name: Kirkland Signature Organic Chicken Sipping Bone Broth